ZexinLi0w0/ZexinLi0w0/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🔭 I’m currently working on @UTDallas as a PhD student in computer science department.
+🔭 I’m a second-year PhD student in computer science department at @UTDallas.

 🌱 I’m currently focusing on research projects in the fields of real-time systems and embedded systems.
 My research interests include real-time systems, embedded systems and computer vision.